tlary/tlary/README.md

 ## About me:

-- :coffee:  I love drinking a good cup of coffee
+- :coffee:  Love drinking a good cup of coffee
 - :book:  Always looking for fun projects to learn a thing or two
 - :pencil:  Writing about recent projects on my [Blog](https://tlary.github.io)
 - :computer:  Currently looking for new and exciting opportunities